workflowhub-eu/about/Registering-an-existing-Workflow-RO-Crate.md

 - **Title\***: This field is mandatory

 - **Description**: If a CWL (abstract) file is given, the description will be parsed automatically out of the `doc` attribute.
 In any other case this field can be used to write some documentation that will be showed on the workflow page.

+- **Source**:
+If the workflow came from an external repository (i.e. GitHub), you can include its original URL here.

 - **Maturity**: This field can be used to specify in which maturity state the workflow is.
 The two available options are *work-in-progress* and *stable*.